progrium/systembits/README.md

 ## Using systembits

-Systembits is a collection of system probes (or bits) that can be run individually or run together to merge into a single datastructure.
+Systembits is a collection of system probes (or bits) that can be run individually or run together to merge into a single JSON data structure.
 Here's example output from the default bits, pretty-printed with `jq`:

 	$ ./systembits | jq .
 	{